Limits of random tree-like discrete structures

 \subsubsection{Boltzmann samplers}

-The following two lemmas allow us to construct Boltzmann distributed random variables for the sum, product and composition of species.
-The results in this subsection are a straight-forward generalizations of corresponding results in the setting without weights, see for example Duchon, Flajolet, Louchard, and Schaeffer \cite{MR2095975} and Bodirsky, Fusy, Kang and Vigerske \cite[Prop.
+The following lemma allows us to construct Boltzmann distributed random variables for the sum, product and composition of species.
+The results in this subsection are a straight-forward generalizations of corresponding results in a setting without weights, see for example Duchon, Flajolet, Louchard, and Schaeffer \cite{MR2095975} and Bodirsky, Fusy, Kang and Vigerske \cite[Prop.
 38]{MR2810913}.

 \begin{lemma}[Weigthed Boltzmann distributions and operations on species] \begin{enumerate} \item Let $\cF^\omega$ and $\cG^\nu$ be weighted species, and let $X$ and $Y$ be independent random variables with distributions $\mathcal{L}(X) = \mathbb{P}_{\cF^\omega, y}$ and $\mathcal{L}(Y) = \mathbb{P}_{\cG^\nu, y}$.
 Then $(X,Y)$ may be interpreted as an $\cF \cdot \cG$-structure over the set $[|X|] \sqcup [|Y|]$.
 If $\alpha$ denotes a uniformly at random drawn bijection from this set to $[|X| + |Y|]$, then